Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 Due to her temporary higher stats, her swings were slightly faster, smacking into his armor and slightly denting it.
 Her attacks were strong enough to cut through the layer of mana that Oswald shielded himself with.

 However, she wasn’t doing enough damage to settle the match.
-She was out of mana, only having enough to hold her own barrier.
-She would have to hold on with her sword for just a little longer.
-At least, that’s what she thought, but a blurred form suddenly showed up behind Oswald.
+She was running out of mana, only having enough to hold her own barrier.
+Her swordplay would have to hold out for just a little longer.
+At least, that was what she thought, but a blurred form suddenly showed up behind Oswald in the middle of their deadlock.

 “Tag.”
 A low, almost monotone voice could be heard.

 As that single word hung in the air, Oswald’s body bounced upwards.
-He held his behind like someone had just kicked his rear end.
+He held his rear end with his off hand like someone had just kicked it.
 What appeared in his previous spot was a small maid with her leg dangling forward, the momentum from her speed having transferred to the body spinning in the air.
-Nostalgia barely kicked in before the King landed with a clunk.
+He barely caught a glimpse of his attacker before the King landed with a clunk.

 “Ludmila!”
 Eryn immediately recognized the stoic girl known for her speediness.

-However, there were no time for greetings as King Oswald quickly got back to his feet, seemingly unharmed but quite angry.
+However, there was no time for greetings as King Oswald quickly got back to his feet, seemingly unharmed but quite angry.
 He scowled as he charged again with his sword at the one who interrupted him.
 However, Ludmila stared at him expressionlessly, simply raising a finger to point behind him.
-Eryn glanced in that direction just in time to see someone on a board land close to all of them and take a swipe with what appeared to be a blade of mana.
+Eryn glanced in that direction just in time to see someone on a board land close to all of them.
+A blade of mana swept through the air and went right through the King’s body like there was nothing to stop it.

-The mana blade went right through the King’s body like there was nothing there to stop it.
-Eryn cocked her head in confusion as there was a lack of any visible sign of damage.
-Then, she noticed that the King had frozen in place, his mouth wide open and drool running down the side of his lips.
-There was a stiff expression of pain and blood-shot eyes upon his face.
-The sword that he held up was trembling as he tried but failed to swing it down, like he had been paralyzed on the spot.
+Wondering what had just happened, Eryn cocked her head in confusion as no visual impact had resulted from the sudden attack.
+But then, her eyes widened as she noticed that the King had frozen in place, his mouth wide open and drool running down the side of his lips.
+There was a stiff expression of pain on his face, and his eyes were bulging and blood-shot.
+The sword that he held up was trembling as he tried but failed to swing it down, like a fit of paralysis had taken over him.

 Though she didn’t recognize the clothes, there was only one person who would prefer to fight with such a dinky weapon.
 And there was no way she would forget that dopey smile as he turned towards her.